-Better understanding short- and medium-term cash flow needs improves decision making, including tough choices about capital expenditures, joint ventures, make-vs.-buy, banking relationships, and terms and conditions with customers and suppliers.
+Better understanding short- and medium-term cash flow needs improved decision-making, including tough choices about capital expenditures, joint ventures, make-vs.-buy, banking relationships, and terms and conditions with customers and suppliers.

-What we often see at the growth-to-mature transition, however, are financial teams that play a less strategic and more supportive role within the organization.
+However, at the growth-to-mature transition, we see financial teams that play a less strategic and more supportive role within the organization.
 They often rubber-stamp CEO decisions rather than question them in the context of the company’s goals and targets.
 Not every financial leader is cut out to go toe-to-toe with the CEO, and we’ll talk about optimizing talent — finding the best fit for the demands of each role — in a moment.

-Building key strategic partnerships for growth and maturity
+5. Build key strategic partnerships for growth and maturity.

 Challenges multiply as growth organizations gain more customers, manage product and service life cycle needs, and explore new markets.
 Successful organizations form strategic partnerships to help address these challenges.
 You might consider strategic alliances in any number of areas, including co-development, distribution, sales and marketing, or logistics and supply chain.

-As organizations address each of the previous steps, they inevitably turn their attention to talent, since new and different leadership skills are required when organizations transition from the growth to mature stage.
-For example, the sales executive who may have been perfect for finding entrepreneurial sales representatives and working with early customers but who is uncomfortable pushing back when the CEO wants to expand into new distribution channels.
-Or an associate who meticulously ran a startup’s shipping department, who may not be the right fit for overseeing a mature company’s entire supply chain management process.
+As organizations address each of the previous steps, they inevitably turn their attention to talent since new and different leadership skills are required when organizations transition from the growth to mature stage.
+For example, the sales executive who may have been perfect for finding entrepreneurial sales representatives and working with early customers, but who’s uncomfortable pushing back when the CEO wants to expand into new distribution channels.
+Or, an associate who meticulously ran a startup’s shipping department, but who may not be the right fit for overseeing a mature company’s entire supply chain management process.

 As organizations grow, internal (and external) communications necessarily change, requiring new skill sets.
 New organizational needs in terms of talent development and acquisition may also include merger and acquisition and licensing experience, strategic planning knowledge, global marketing and corporate brand management expertise, talent management, accounting know-how, and many others.
 New product and service offerings and increasing customer demands bring new processes, sales channels, and regulations that require different or more specialized expertise.